Greenhithe, Kent: Naval training and ship maintenance

 In the middle of the 19th century, the need was recognised for pre-sea training for potential officers in the Royal and Merchant Navies.
 This led a group of London shipowners to found the Thames Nautical Training College in 1862.
 The Admiralty was approached for a ship and allocated the "two-decker" HMS Worcester.
 At the time the Royal Navy was starting to replace its fleet of 'wooden walls' with iron-clad vessels and there was a surplus of such wooden vessels, which included the 1473-ton, 50-gun Worcester.
 She had various berths before finally moving in 1871 to what became a base forever associated with the Worcester – the village of Greenhithe, where successive ships remained until the 1970s.
-Also, HMS Erebus and HMS Terror were launched from Greenhithe in 1845, as part of the famous Franklin's lost expedition.
+Also, HMS Erebus and HMS Terror departed from Greenhithe in May 1845, on the Franklin expedition.

 The clipper Cutty Sark was given to the college in 1938, and was used as a 'boating station' moored off the Greenhithe estate.
 However, during the war years, the college was evacuated to nearby Foots Cray Place.
 The Worcester was used as a training base by the Royal Navy but by 1945 the second Worcester was in a very poor condition, had lost most of her masts and was only kept afloat by a large salvage pump.
 Happily, after the war, a replacement ship was found in the form of the Exmouth, which was renamed and became the third and last Worcester.
 She was an unusual vessel, since she was built in 1904 of steel and iron especially for nautical training and had many advantages over the converted hulks previously used.

 As a result of the acquisition of the fine new ship, the role of the Cutty Sark diminished and, with the approval of the original donor, Mrs Dowman, she was given to the nation through the National Maritime Museum.
 After restoration, she was moved to a permanent dry-dock at Greenwich.

 The college moved to a new shore based Merchant Navy College and the last Worcester was broken up a few years later.
 The village of Greenhithe has many Worcester memories such as the sign at the waterside pub, and the streets named after Worcester personalities.

-The new college allowed for expanded facilities and the new main building incorporated a replica of a modern ships bridge overlooking the river Thames.
+The new college allowed for expanded facilities and the new main building incorporated a replica of a modern ship's bridge overlooking the River Thames.